cbiagii/M3K-docs/docs/source/getting_started.rst

 Available modules on command line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There are 8 modules (0 to 8) available in M3K as shown below:
+There are 8 modules (0 to 8) available in M3K command line as shown below:

 - **0**: Whole pipeline and QC reports;
 - **1**: Split fastq files;